Statement regarding compliance with California Health & Safety Code § 119402

 - payments made at fair market value for legitimate professional services, and any meals or expenses associated with the provision of those services

 Tris’ Compliance Program was developed with consideration given both to the goals of sections 119400–119402 of the California Health and Safety Code and to the operations, size, and organization of the Company.
 Based upon our good faith understanding of these statutory requirements, we believe we are in compliance in all material respects with our Compliance Program and the requirements of the California Health and Safety Code.

 Tris Ethics and Compliance Helpline

 At Tris, integrity is one of our core values and is essential to both what we do and how we do it.
 If you have a concern that someone may have violated Tris’ policies, procedures or any law, please communicate to us so that we can investigate the matter.
 Our Ethics and Compliance Helpline allows colleagues or partners to report a concern anonymously and handle confidentiality.
 The Tris Ethics and Compliance Helpline is available seven days a week, 24 hours a day.
 The Ethics and Compliance Helpline is operated by specially trained third-party representatives in the United States, and hosted on their secure servers.

 To Make a Report:

-The reporter will be asked for details about the issue or question and given a means for follow up.
+The reporter will be asked for details about the issue or question and given a case number so they can follow up on the report.
 Though not required, individuals are encouraged to leave a name and number in case additional information is needed.